awsdocs/amazon-connect-admin-guide/doc_source/enable-voiceid.md

 You must grant the required permissions to IAM users, groups, or roles\.
 For more information, see [AmazonConnectVoiceIDFullAccess](security_iam_awsmanpol.md#amazonconnectvoiceidfullaccesspolicy)\.

+Access to Voice ID APIs using the Contact Control Panel \(CCP\) is disabled by default\.

 ### Decide how to name your Voice ID domain<a name="enable-voiceid-domains"></a>

 When you enable Voice ID, you are prompted to provide a friendly domain name that's meaningful to you such as your organization name, for example, *Voice ID\-ExampleCorp*\.